chuongmep/bim42.github.io/_posts/2014-07-12-revit-performance-tips.md

 To avoid ending up spending more time watching Revit starting than actually working with it, the main rule is to keep your model tidy.

 Start by removing every unused view, family or group.
 Used wisely, the Purge Unused Element command can be useful here.
-Don&#8217;t use Revit family content sites.
-These families ae generally stuffed with heavy materials, complex geometries and parameters you don&#8217;t need.
-It&#8217;s also a good practice to use families provided by Autodesk with Revit.
+Don't use Revit family content sites.
+These families ae generally stuffed with heavy materials, complex geometries and parameters you don't need.
+It's also a good practice to use families provided by Autodesk with Revit.

 Every model should have a starting page, defined in the Manage Project tab.